 NSF Grants

 - Computer and Communications Foundations (CCF).
 The NSF division that includes “Algorithmic Foundations,” which is the main NSF program that supports “core” TCS research (including Algorithms; Complexity and Cryptography; Computational Geometry; Computational Biology; Machine Learning; Quantum Computing; Numeric, Symbolic, and Algebraic Computing; and Parallel and Distributed Algorithms).
-Proposal deadlines for 2012: September 30 (medium size); November 30 (large size); December 17 (small size).
+Proposal deadlines for 2018: October 2 (medium size); November 15 (small size).
 Deadlines are 5pm proposer’s local time.
-Note that medium-size proposals with more than one PI (i.e., all of them) and large-size proposals must have a collaboration plan.
+Note that medium- and large-size proposals must have a collaboration plan.

 - Expeditions in Computing.
-Meant for large teams or institutes, funded at a level of $1M-$2M/year.
-The Center for Computational Intractability is the result of an expeditions grant.
+Meant for large teams or institutes, funded up to a level of $2M/year.
+Next preliminary proposal deadline is April 22, 2020.
+The Center for Computational Intractability at Princeton was the result of an Expeditions grant.

-- Cyber-Enabled Discovery and Innovation (CDI).
-The creation of this program was inspired in part by the workshops on “CS as a Lens on the Sciences” organized by TCS people.
+- Success story from the past: Cyber-Enabled Discovery and Innovation (CDI), the creation of which was inspired in part by the workshops on “CS as a Lens on the Sciences” organized by TCS people.
 (See workshop 1, workshop 2, and final report.)
+The Symposium on Visions of the Theory of Computing at the Simons Institute in 2013 shares much of the same spirit.

-- I2O: Information Innovation Office: a new office at DARPA (merging previous IPTO and TCTO offices) with interests that intersect the TCS community.
+- I2O: Information Innovation Office (merging previous IPTO and TCTO offices) with interests that intersect the TCS community.

 - IARPA: Intelligence Advanced Research Projects Agency.

-- In general, good to contact program managers directly. (e.g., Todd Hylton and Tony Falcone in DSO).
+- In general, it’s good to contact program managers directly.
 Most offices also have “office-wide” BAA for research that doesn’t fit the specific solicitations.
 Many also welcome short (2-page) whitepapers on exciting new directions they should be interested in.
 Generally looking for radically new ideas.

 Grants from Other Agencies/Sources

 - Google Faculty Research Awards.
-Across a range of areas with 3 submission dates per year.
 Should have a contact at Google who knows your work.
+Next deadline: September 30, 2018.

 - Office of Naval Research (ONR) Young Investigator Program.
 For junior faculty.
-FY 10 solicitation (deadline passed).
-Watch the ONR Broad Agency Announcements for future calls.
+FY 18 solicitation (deadline August 31, 2018).
+In general, watch the ONR Broad Agency Announcements for future calls.

 - Army Research Office (ARO) program in Information Sciences.